Ways to Donate

 - Event sponsorships

 Donors who make financial gifts can deduct the donated amount up to the legal limits allowed by law.
-At the end of each calendar year, tax letters are sent to each donor informing them of their tax-deductible amount for the year.

 Create a Philanthropic Legacy